polkadot-developers/polkadot-docs/infrastructure/validators/onboarding/run-validator/secure-node.md

 This primarily means that validators:

 - Must be high availability
-- Must have infrastructure that protects the validator's signing keys so that an attacker cannot take control and commit [slash-able behavior](TODO:update-path){target=\_blank}
+- Must have infrastructure that protects validators' signing keys so that an attacker cannot take control and commit [slash-able behavior](TODO:update-path){target=\_blank}

 ## High Availability